apache/druid/docs/tutorials/tutorial-sketches-theta.md

 There is no way to answer these questions by just looking at the aggregated numbers.
 You would have to go back to the detail data and scan every single row.
 If the data volume is high enough, this may take long, meaning that an interactive data exploration is not possible.

 An additional nuisance is that unique counts don't work well with rollups.
-For the example above, it would be great if you could have just one row of data per 15 minute interval[^1], show, and episode.
+For this example, it would be great if you could have just one row of data per 15 minute interval[^1], show, and episode.
 After all, you are not interested in the individual user IDs, just the unique counts.

 [^1]: Why 15 minutes and not just 1 hour?
 Intervals of 15 minutes work better with international timezones because those are not always aligned by hour.
 India, for instance, is 30 minutes off, and Nepal is even 45 minutes off.
 With 15 minute aggregates, you can get hourly sums for any of those timezones, too!

 Is there a way to avoid crunching the detail data every single time, and maybe even enable rollup?

-## Fast approximation with set operations: Theta sketches
+**Enter Theta sketches for fast approximation with set operations.**

+Use Theta sketches to obtain a fast approximate estimate for the distinct count of values used to build the sketches.
-Theta sketches are a probabilistic data structure to enable fast approximate analysis of big data.
+Theta sketches are a probabilistic data structure to enable approximate analysis of big data with known error distributions.
 Druid's implementation relies on the [Apache DataSketches](https://datasketches.apache.org/) library.

-Theta sketches have a few useful properties:

-- They give you a **fast approximate estimate** for the distinct count of items that you put into them.
+The following properties describe Theta sketches:
-- They are **mergeable**.
+* Similar to other sketches, Theta sketches are **mergeable**.
 This means you can work with rolled up data and merge the sketches over various time intervals.
 Thus, you can take advantage of Druid's rollup feature.
-- Theta sketches support **set operations**.
+* Specific to sketches supported in Druid, Theta sketches support **set operations**.
 Given two Theta sketches over subsets of data, you can compute the union, intersection, or set difference of the two subsets.
 This enables you to answer questions like the number of visitors that watched a specific combination of episodes from the example.

-There is a lot of advanced math behind Theta sketches[^2], but Druid handles the complex algorithms for you.

-[^2]: Specifically, the accuracy of the result is governed by the size _k_ of the Theta sketch, and by the operations you perform.
-See more details in the [Apache DataSketches documentation](https://datasketches.apache.org/docs/Theta/ThetaAccuracy.html).
-There's also a version of the sketch estimator `THETA_SKETCH_ESTIMATE_WITH_ERROR_BOUNDS` which takes an additional integer parameter and returns the error boundaries for the result in a JSON object.
+In this tutorial, you will learn how to do the following:

-This tutorial shows you how to create Theta sketches from your input data at ingestion time and how to run distinct count and set operation queries on the Theta sketches.
+* Create Theta sketches from your input data at ingestion time.
+* Execute distinct count and set operation queries on the Theta sketches to explore the questions presented earlier.

 ## Prerequisites

 For this tutorial, you should have already downloaded Druid as described in the [single-machine quickstart](index.md) and have it running on your local machine.
 It will also be helpful to have finished [Tutorial: Loading a file](../tutorials/tutorial-batch.md) and [Tutorial: Querying data](../tutorials/tutorial-query.md).

-## Ingest data using Theta sketches

-This tutorial works with data in the snippet below, which has just the bare basics that are needed:
+This tutorial works with the following data:
 - **date**: a timestamp.
-In this case it's just dates but as mentioned above a finer granularity makes sense in real life.
+In this case it's just dates but as mentioned earlier, a finer granularity makes sense in real life.
 - **uid**: a user ID
 - **show**: name of a TV show
 - **episode**: episode identifier